camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/web-modeler/play-your-process.md

 :::

 For Camunda 8 SaaS, Play is available to all Web Modeler users with editor or admin permissions within a project.
-For Enterprise users, Play can be enabled by an admin opting-in to the [alpha program](/components/console/manage-organization/enable-alpha-features.md).
+For Enterprise users, Play can be enabled by an admin opting-in to [alpha features](/components/console/manage-organization/enable-alpha-features.md).

 For Self-Managed, Play is controlled by the **PLAY_ENABLED** flag.
 It is `true` by default for the Docker distribution for development use, and `false` by default on the Kubernetes distribution for production use.